Kartones/flask-calendar/README.md

 ## Docker Environment

-- Requires Docker and Docker Compose
+- Development strongly encourages using Docker and Docker Compose.

 ### Running

-- copy `config.py.sample` to `config.py` and fill in.
+- Edit `config.py` and fill in or adapt to your needs.

 ```bash
 make run